clzirbel/pva_photo_video_annotator/README.md

 - **Images**: Each image displays for the configured amount of time (default: 5 seconds), or longer if you've added text annotations (read time is factored in)
 - **Videos**: Each video plays to completion before automatically advancing to the next file
 - **Stop Slideshow**: Click the button again to stop the slideshow at any time
+- **Adjust Timing**: Use the editable text field next to the Slideshow button to change how many seconds each image displays.
+Type a new number (e.g., "10 seconds") and press Enter.
+The setting is saved and will be used for all future slideshows.

 The slideshow is perfect for reviewing your entire photo/video collection quickly.